 Buffalo-Niagara is home to more than 400 independently owned restaurants offering a range of food for every palate and pocketbook.

-More than 60 local restaurants and wineries serve their fare at Taste of Buffalo, the largest two-day food festival in the United States.
-Over Labor Day Weekend, we pay tribute to our deep-fried claim to fame at the annual National Buffalo Wing Festival.
+More than 60 local restaurants and wineries serve their fare at Taste of Buffalo, the largest two-day food festival in the U.S. During Labor Day weekend, we pay tribute to our deep-fried claim to fame at the annual National Buffalo Wing Festival.

 In Buffalo you can stand where Theodore Roosevelt took the oath of office, gaze at the terminus of the Erie Canal, wander through a fort that played a pivotal role in the French and Indian War, among others: